mathewsmonoo/startingt0learn/baralho v01/readme.md

-Program made to create an virtual deck of cards using arrays
+Program made to create a virtual deck of cards using arrays